Thaeimos/aws-terraform/README.md

 # aws-terraform

-Multicloud setup using Terraform in AWS and GCP
+Terraform AWS demo using ECS

 ## Table of Contents